seraphimseraphina/stonetop-srd/book_one/getting-started.md

 ## Get ready

 Make sure that everyone is on board with the concept of _Stonetop_: that they’ll play the heroes of a small, isolated village.
-If someone wants to play a rootless, treasurehunting mercenary, they’re unlikely to enjoy themselves, and that will drag down the game for everyone.
+If someone wants to play a rootless, treasure hunting mercenary, they’re unlikely to enjoy themselves, and that will drag down the game for everyone.

 Prior to the first session, ask your players to read the **Setting Overview** handout, at least the first page.
 Encourage them to think about any content that they want to exclude, veil, or handle in a particular way (see Discuss tone  and content (link tk)).
 Consider posting a shared document online where you and your players can record these things anonymously.